Hardness of RNA Folding Problem with Four Symbols: Abstract

 \section{Abstract}

 An RNA sequence is a string composed of four types of nucleotides, $A, C, G$, and $U$.
-Given an RNA sequence, the goal of the RNA folding problem is to find a maximum cardinality set of crossing-free pairs of the form $\{A,U\}$ or $\{C,G\}$.
+The goal of the RNA folding problem is to find a maximum cardinality set of crossing-free pairs of the form $\{A,U\}$ or $\{C,G\}$ in a given RNA sequence.
 The problem is central in bioinformatics and has received much attention over the years.
-However, the current best algorithm for the problem still takes $\mathcal{O}\left(\frac{n^3}{\log^2 (n)}\right)$ time, which is only a slight improvement over the classic $\mathcal{O}(n^3)$ dynamic programming algorithm.
-Whether the RNA folding problem can be solved in $\mathcal{O}(n^{3-\epsilon})$ time remains an open problem.
-Recently, Abboud, Backurs, and Williams (FOCS'15) made the first progress by showing a conditional lower bound for a generalized version of the RNA folding problem based on a conjectured hardness of the $k$-clique problem.
-A drawback of their work is that they require the RNA sequence to have at least 36 types of letters, making their result biologically irrelevant.
-In this paper, we show that by constructing the gadgets using a lemma of Bringmann and K\"{u}nnemann (FOCS'15) and surrounding them with some carefully designed sequences, the framework of Abboud et al. can be improved upon to work for the case where the alphabet size is 4, yielding a conditional lower bound for the RNA folding problem.
+Abboud, Backurs, and Williams (FOCS 2015) demonstrated a conditional lower bound for a generalized version of the RNA folding problem based on a conjectured hardness of the $k$-clique problem.
+Their lower bound requires the RNA sequence to have at least 36 types of symbols, making the result not applicable to the RNA folding problem in real life (i.e., alphabet size 4).
+In this paper, we present an improved lower bound that works for the alphabet size 4 case.

-We also investigate the Dyck edit distance problem.
-We demonstrate a reduction from RNA folding problem to Dyck edit distance problem of alphabet size 10, establishing a connection between the two fundamental string problems.
-This leads to a much simpler proof of the conditional lower bound for Dyck edit distance problem given by Abboud et al. and lowers the required alphabet size for the lower bound to work.
+We also investigate the Dyck edit distance problem, which is a string problem closely related to RNA folding.
+We demonstrate a reduction from RNA folding to Dyck edit distance with alphabet size 10.
+This leads to a much simpler proof of the conditional lower bound for Dyck edit distance problem given by Abboud, Backurs, and Williams (FOCS 2015), and lowers the alphabet size requirement.